 I seriously wish they had a spam musubi cafe here in OC because I would drop by more than a few times a week.

 What’s great about spam musubi is that you can mix and match different types of ingredients to spam musubi.
 I like adding eggs, avocado, furikake, and chicken katsu.
 At Iyasume, we also saw additions of kimchi, inari, and shiso amongst dozens of other variations.
 Of course, at the top of the list was the most popular and plain spam musubi.

 How to serve and and store

 These are best served fresh so that the rice is nice and soft and the nori is not too soggy.
-It’s perfect with a side of poke too.
+It’s perfect with a side of ahi tuna poke or salmon poke bowls too.
 If you have leftovers, you can wrap them individually in a piece of cling-wrap tightly so they don’t dry out.
 Once refrigerated they need to be microwaved in 30-second intervals until they are nice and warm.
 They are good in the fridge for about 3 days.

 - rice cooker or other way of cooking rice

 - Cook the rice in a rice cooker (or other method).
 Fluff the rice when it’s finished cooking and keep it on the warm setting.